 Today, 171 states have signed the Ramsar Treaty.
 There are 2,416 protected Ramsar sites in the world (as of early 2021), totaling more than 254 million. ha area.

 Lithuania acceded to the Convention in 1993.
-Currently, 7 wetlands of international significance are protected in our country: Čepkeliai, Kamanai and Viešvilė Nature Reserves, Žuvintas Biosphere Reserve, Nemunas Delta Regional Park, Girutiškis Swamp and Adutiškis-Svyla-Birvėta Wetlands Complex.
+Currently, 7 wetlands of international significance are protected in our country: Čepkeliai, Kamanos and Viešvilė Nature Reserves, Žuvintas Biosphere Reserve, Nemunas Delta Regional Park, Girutiškis Mire and Adutiškis-Svyla-Birvėta Wetlands Complex.

 The World Conservation Organization and the Secretariat of the Ramsar Convention publish a new theme for International Wetlands Day every year.
 The theme of World Wetlands Day 2021, 'Wetlands and Water', is that wetlands, water and life are inseparable.